 Are you ready to launch an online membership?
 I’ve got six signs for you that indicate that it might be a great next step for your business…

-Watch on or read below to find out!
+Read on or watch below to find out!

-6 signs that you are ready to launch your membership program:
+Here are my six signs that you’re ready to launch your membership program:

 1. Proof of concept

 Proof of concept means that you know people will pay you for the outcome you’re promising.

 For example, if you want to create a membership where you help women to A, B, and C, then you need to have proof of concept where you’ve demonstrated that you can sell your VIP services that help women to A, B and C.

 Selling the same outcomes in a one-to-one delivery format is such a great way to prove your membership will fly before you invest your time, money and energy into creating the content, building the platform, and launching it to your audience.

 2. You have an existing audience (a platform)

 Don’t wait until you’re launching to build your audience… build it first!

 Personally, I would aim to have a mailing list or at least social media following of 1,000-2,000 people before launching.